Archaeology

 This Masters programme will enable you to develop your own holistic approach to the challenges of contemporary archaeological research and practice.
 The programme combines conceptual learning with independent research and project-based work.
 A key strength of this programme is its flexibility, which allows you to create a portfolio of courses based on your individual needs and interests.

-- Our staff are engaged in a variety of innovative research projects (both in Scotland and abroad) and actively involve students in such projects.
+- Our staff are engaged in various innovative research projects (in Scotland, other parts of the UK and internationally) and actively involve our students in them.

 Information for international students